piersrueb/zipme/readme.md

 # zipme

 Shell script for zipping all folders within a directory.
-Place this UNIX file within the bin directory on your machine.
+Place the zipme UNIX file within the bin directory on your machine.

 ```
 /usr/local/bin